vishal-keshav/MapReduceCpp/README.md

 ## Project Implementation

 ### Master
 Master is implemented by MapReduceMaster class, which initializes with the input file name, output file name, map function pointer, reduce function pointer, and number of worker threads.
 On calling the process function, it creates the several workers for map, waits for each of the thread to return a success signal, then creates and lanches workers for reduce.
-Once all threads are returned, the master returns with a success signal.
+Once all workers are returned, the master returns with a success signal.

 The client program can invoke the process in a seperate thread without blocking, however, this is optional.